-- 1. Codeine only take occasionally if needed as a 'top up', but continue to take paracetamol regularly. - 2.
+- Codeine only take occasionally if needed as a 'top up', but continue to take paracetamol and ibuprofen regularly. - Ibuprofen once you no longer need to take codeine, try missing doses of ibuprofen during the day.
+If you get more pain take the ibuprofen as a 'top up', but continue to take paracetamol regularly. - 3.
 Paracetamol only stop taking this regularly once you are not taking any other painkillers.